 The Authority is currently maintaining an under-borrowed position.
 This means that the capital borrowing need, (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary measure.
-This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
-That is, Bank Rate remains elevated through to the second half of 2024.
+This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels, albeit only once prevailing inflation concerns are addressed by restrictive near-term monetary policy.
+That is, Bank Rate remains relatively elevated in 2025 even if some rate cuts arise.

-Against this background and the risks within the economic forecast, caution will be adopted with the 2024/25 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2025/26 treasury operations.
 The Head of Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: